ldecaro/redrive-s3-sqs-lambda/README.md

 It replays S3 PUT events.
 Scan files in your S3 bucket (based on prefix, keys or lastModifiedDate) and send PUT messages to a SQS queue.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

-It is a [Maven](https://maven.apache.org/) based project, so you can open this project with any Maven compatible Java IDE to build and run tests.
+This is Java 17 project that uses [Maven](https://maven.apache.org/), so you can open this project with any Maven compatible Java IDE to build and run tests.

 ## Architecture